-For more information on registration and workshop schedules contact Elizabeth Cressman, Continuing Education Coordinator
+For more information on registration and workshop schedules contact Elizabeth Cressman, Sacred Arts Certificate Coordinator